 When our first son turned we five, we invited several families to the park for a treasure hunt party and it was a great time had by all.
-So for our second son’s big #5, the pressure was on to host another spectacular get-together.
+So for our second son’s big #5, the pressure was on to host another spectacular party.

-I bought 4 cans for 8 kids, but we could have used a couple more cans.
+I bought 4 cans for 8 kids, but we could have used a couple more.

 The kids absolutely loved this and covered themselves over and over.

-Then they would clean off in the sprinkler.
+Then they cleaned off in the sprinkler.

 Or on the slip-n-slide.

-There was bubble blowing.
+There was bubble-blowing.

 We also filled water balloons…

-for a water balloon toss game…
+for a water balloon toss game and water balloon fight.

 Colored kool-aid ice cubes in Sprite totally impressed the kids.